getcubby/cubby/README.md

 ./develop.sh
 ```
 This will also print the frontend asset builder and watcher command to be run in a second terminal.

+During development the user directory is a list of hardcoded users to test with and provided as a mock OpenID provider.